netzkolchose/django-computedfields/computedfields/docs/manual.rst

     Generally you should avoid nested m2m relations in dependendies as much as possible since the update penalty will explode (grows exponentially).
-If you have complex aggregations with nested m2m relations to calculate try to flatten your model layout by inserting additional lookup models with computed fields.
+If you have complex aggregations with nested m2m relations try to flatten your model layout by inserting additional lookup models with computed fields.

 ..
 CAUTION::